connexcs/docs/my-servers.md

 1. Click on the **RTP Servers** button.

-2. List of all the servers shall be appeared, that includes the columns like IP, Alias and Zone.
+2. A list of all the servers will appear, that includes the columns like IP, Alias and Zone.

 3. Refresh the lists, if needed, by pressing the *Refresh* button.